 10 litres = 10 x 10 = 100 km

-Unitary method finds its practical application everywhere ranging from problems of speed, distance, time to problems related to calculating cost of materials.
+The unitary method finds its practical application everywhere ranging from problems of speed, distance, time to the problems related to calculating the cost of materials.

 Illustration: A car travelling at a speed of 140 kmph covers 420 km.
 How much time will it take to cover 280 km?